insightfinder/ifai-sdk/README.md

 1. **Batch Processing**: Use batch methods for multiple requests - they're much faster!
 2. **Stream Control**: Turn off streaming for batch operations to reduce noise
 3. **Safety First**: Keep safety evaluation enabled for production use
-4. **Project Organization**: Use descriptive project and session names for better tracking

 ## Requirements